 Contact ECD: Contact the Early Childhood Development Center to register for ECD Camp at 305.271.9000 x301 or email email@example.com

 Every day is something new at Camp J Miami…No two days are alike!

 This summer, adventures abound as we explore everything camp has to offer.
 Camp J Miami is a safe, fun, and caring environment that offers youth entering grades K-8 the opportunity to enjoy the traditional day camp experience.
 From daily Flag Pole to specialist programming, your campers will enjoy a wide variety of activities led by trained and experienced staff and designed to give them a summer experience unlike any other.

 KADIMA "Forward" | Entering Kindergarten

-SABRA (and JR. MACCABI SPORTS CAMP) "Native Israeli" | Campers Entering 1st Grade
+SABRA "Native Israeli" | Campers Entering 1st Grade

 BONIM "Builders" | Campers Entering 2nd Grade

 • Instructional American Red Cross swim readiness program (3x per week) led by fully trained Water Safety Instructors in the year-round chilled/heated 25 yard pool • Complete skill-oriented physical education program including: Kickball, basketball and outdoor games • Expanded Chugim (choice) Time program • Ceramics • Cooking • Music • Drama and Improv Games • Arts & crafts • Computers • Nature programs/hands-on discovery • STEM • Late Night each session • Field trips to exciting locations